-1. Hi, welcome to Amanda Writes.
+1. Hi Kacy, welcome to Amanda writes.
 Please tell readers a little about yourself.

 2. When did you first realize you wanted to become a writer and what inspired your first book?

 First grade, no lie.
 That’s when I wrote my first book. 🙂 The teacher said write one and I did, but unlike the rest of my classmates, I never stopped!
 The first book I wrote as an adult who wanted to publish was inspired by all the books I’d read as a kid and all the TV shows I’d watched.
 It was a big mess and never got published, thankfully.

 4. What’s the title of your upcoming / recent release and can you talk briefly about it?

 Fake Marriage Favor is my recent release and I am so happy it’s out in the world.
 I started planning this series about a group of friends who all want to find love and happiness but wind up in pretend relationships for one reason or another.
 In the first book, two friends agree to get married to save a political campaign, but it’s more than that.
 They’re both so untrusting of the opposite gender that neither of them could possibly have fallen in love with anyone else but a friend.
 Once those dominoes were set up, it was only a matter of time before they all fell over.
 It’s such an emotional rollercoaster!